 Substitute your own AWS credentials values for the values your_access_key_id and your_secret_access_key.

-To set credentials for a particular terminal (command-line) session, set the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables.
+Set the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables.

 To set these variables in Linux, OS X, or Unix, use export: